sanctuarycomputer/bsco-shopify/README.md

 ###2.
 Up and Running

 You now have everything you need to make changes to the live theme.
-Simply running `gulp` will compile all SCSS and JS source files along with uploading all asset and template file changes to Shopify.
+Simply running `npm start` will compile all SCSS and JS source files along with uploading all asset and template file changes to Shopify.